 The following is a typical Grace story.
-In this case, Grace collaborated closely with Dr Baskin, a leading US brain surgeon, (on behalf of a young Australian patient with severe brain cancer).
+Grace began communicating with Dr Baskin, a leading US brain surgeon, (on behalf of a young Australian patient with severe brain cancer).

-Immediately impressed by the standard of Grace’s medical collaborations, Dr Baskin wrote her a 4-page letter which ended with…. see extract below
+Impressed by the standard of Grace’s medical collaborations, Dr Baskin wrote her a 4-page hand written letter which ended with…. see extract below

-Testimonial from American Brain Surgeon: David S Baskin.
+Hand Written Testimonial by Dr David S Baskin.

 “Grace, I would be delighted to talk with you sometime about your organisation and to explore whether I could be of help.I would be happy to serve as an adviser or on an advisory board or whatever else might be beneficial to you, as the rest of my professional career is firmly committed to making a difference for patients with this deadly disease.”